-- 3. Copy the most current version of the JSS Installer for Windows (JSS Installer.msi) to the server.
-To obtain the most current installer for Windows, see the introductory email that you received from JAMF Software or contact your JAMF Software Representative. - 4.
+- Back up the current database using the JSS Database Utility.
+For more information, see Backing Up the Database. - 2.
+Copy the most current version of the JSS Installer for Windows (JSS Installer.msi) to the server.
+To obtain the most current installer for Windows, see the introductory email that you received from JAMF Software or contact your JAMF Software Representative. - 3.
 Double-click the installer and follow the onscreen instructions to complete the upgrade.